-The main frame and drive expansion frames include dual AC power modules.
-When using a redundant power configuration, connect each input on the dual AC power module to a separate branch circuit, which allows for failover in the event of a power failure in one of the circuits.
+The library has both a primary and a secondary AC power input.
+When using a redundant AC power configuration, each input is connected to a separate branch circuit, which allows for failover in the event of a power failure in one of the circuits.
+Each input must be protected by a circuit breaker rated for 15 amps.